Editorial Guidelines for Writers

 Paralegal Today is the leading independent magazine geared toward the needs of the rapidly expanding paralegal profession.
 Paralegal Today offers information pertaining to paralegals on legal practices and developments, practical advice and “how-to” articles to help its readers achieve career goals, coverage of national regulation and licensure efforts, news, trends, professional event happenings, colorful and informative pieces on unique areas and persons in the profession and sound advice for becoming more efficient in the workplace.
 Writers must keep this readership in mind.
 Articles are accepted on assignment only, therefore we strongly recommend initial query letters.
 Before any article is accepted, writers must receive an assignment letter from the managing editor.

-We accept the following types
+We accept the following types of articles:

 News & Trends: Send a query letter first.
 Submissions should be timely, investigative and written in straight news style.
 A list of cited sources (including source name, title, phone number and e-mail address) is required.
 Photos are greatly appreciated.
 Most stories are between 600 and 1200 words in length, unless otherwise directed by an editor.